MsMc24/G1-finalproject/README.md

   <tr>
    <td><strong><span style="text-decoration:underline;">(15m) Pre-listening</span></strong>
 <p>
 (2m) 1.
-T asks the Ss to look at pictures from the story and the title and asks Ss to guess and predict what the story is about☁️☁️☁️
+T asks the Ss to look at the title and pictures from the story and asks Ss to guess and predict what the story is about.☁️☁️☁️
 <p>
 (2m) 2.
 T generates a word cloud for Ss (made using Wordcloud app).
-Tt emphasizes that the biggest words are the most mentioned keywords in the story.
+It emphasizes that the biggest words are the most mentioned keywords in the story.
 <p>
-<em>What do they think Maria’s dream job is (related to <strong><span style="text-decoration:underline;">art</span></strong>)?
+<em>What do you think Maria’s dream job is (related to <strong><span style="text-decoration:underline;">art</span></strong>)?
 What does she need to achieve her dream?</em>
 <p>
-(6m) 3. <em>T previews the target vocabulary, shows Ss how to use app with the first word, and then Ss look up the meaning/review with their partner.
-Ss can check pronunciation as needed</em>.📕📕📕
+(6m) 3.
+T previews the target vocabulary and asks what words Ss may know, and then Ss can look up the meaning and review with their partner on the flashcard app.
+Ss can check pronunciation as needed.📕📕📕 T asks Ss for meaning.
 <p>
 (5m) 4.
 In pairs, Ss try to match the target words to the synonyms written in the app as a review. 🙋🏻🙋🏻🙋🏻
    </td>